 - Annual Report for 2016-17

 Managing equality and diversity at the University of Suffolk

 Responsibility for Equality and Diversity at the University of Suffolk rests with the Executive Team, led by the Vice-Chancellor.
-The Equality and Diversity Committee, chaired by the Director of Human Resources, provides a forum for the engagement of staff and student representatives, together with representatives of the wider community who are encouraged to take the role of critical friend.
+The Equality and Diversity Committee, chaired by the Director of People and Organisational Development, provides a forum for the engagement of staff and student representatives, together with representatives of the wider community who are encouraged to take the role of critical friend.
 The Committee plays a key role in supporting the University of Suffolk in meeting its equality duties and objectives; our new equality objectives will be published here.

 Gender pay gap reports